Daniel-Liu-c0deb0t/Adversarial-point-perturbations-on-3D-objects/README.md

 # Adversarial point perturbations on 3D objects
 New distributional and shape attacks on neural networks that process 3D point cloud data.

+Currently, it is quite easy to generate effective adversarial attacks, in both 2D and 3D.
+The goal in this work is to generate adversarial examples that uses shape information intrinsic to 3D point sets.
+Four attacks are proposed:

+- The **distributional attack** that perturbs points on or very near the surface of a 3D object.
+The surface for a point cloud is approximated by using the alpha shape triangulation algorithm on the points, and projected gradient descent to move points on or near the shape.
+This is sped up by building a VP-tree.
+- The **perturbation resampling** attack that does standard gradient descent to attack, but then estimates the shape through triangulation and resamples points on the estimated shape.
+This ensures that the points are distributed on the surface of the 3D object with uniform density.
+- The **adversarial sticks** attack that creates a few sticks connected to the shape of a point cloud, which is once again estimated through triangulation.
+The aim of this attack was the ease of construction in real-life.
+Adversarial examples are generated through gradient descent to approximate effective stick orientations by perturbing a few points, and resampling points onto the sticks.
+- The **adversarial sinks** attack that pulls points to sinks (kind of like black holes) to perturb the shape.
+The strength of the pull falls off over distance.
+Adversarial examples are generated using first-order methods like Adam.

+The last three methods are effective against point removal defenses, like outlier and salient point removal, and they are generally easier to construct in real-life.

 # Setup
 Initially, part of the code for training/testing neural networks was designed to be ran on a server with GPUs, and the other part for visualizing results was supposed to be ran on a personal computer.
 The setup instructions below are for running both parts on the same computer.
 This means that some instructions/design decisions may be kind of weird.